mgechev/revive/README.md

 ## Available Rules

 List of all available rules.
-The rules ported from `golint` are left unchanged and indicated in the `golit` column.
+The rules ported from `golint` are left unchanged and indicated in the `golint` column.

 | Name                  | Config | Description                                                      | `golint` | Typed |
 | --------------------- | :----: | :--------------------------------------------------------------- | :------: | :---: |